 In June of 2008, Bio-Path entered into a Project Plan agreement with a contract drug manufacturing suppler for delivery of drug product to support commencement of the Company's Phase I clinical trial of its first cancer drug product.
-The Company currently expects to start this trial by the end of the second or beginning of the third quarter 2009 and the clinical grade drug batch is scheduled to be manufactured in the second quarter 2009.
-In the current quarter ending March 31, 2009, the Company paid \$298,800 to this manufacturer under this agreement that is carried at cost as Drug Product for Testing on the balance sheet (see Note 2.) and recorded and paid an additional \$48,000 in R&D expense for manufacturing validation.
-The Company expects to pay an additional \$294,150 to this supplier when the project is completed and the drug manufacturer delivers clinical grade drug product for testing in the Company's clinical trial.
+The Company currently expects to start this trial by the end of the year 2009.
+The clinical grade drug batch to be used in the clinical trial was manufactured at the end of July 2009 and is currently being tested.
+In the current quarter ending June 30, 2009, the Company paid \$78,666 to this manufacturer, \$12,000 of which was expensed as R&D expense, \$66,000 of which was previously accrued as R&D expense and the balance of \$666 was recorded as a prepaid expense.
+Previously, \$591,600 in payments were made to this manufacturer under this agreement that is carried at cost as Drug Product for Testing on the balance sheet (see Note 2.).
+The Company expects to pay an additional \$168,150, of which \$72,000 has been accrued as R&D expense, to this supplier when the project is completed and the drug manufacturer delivers clinical grade drug product fully tested to the Company for its clinical trial.